1. AFTER THE FIRST FEW WEEKS

 4. Continuing a DBS with them from a distance

 Above all, in whatever you do, use simple tools that the new disciple can reproduce with others.
-This sets the DNA of their future Christian walk.
+This sets the good DNA for their future Christian walk.
 Don’t hold them back either if they start to become passionate about the harvest.
-That’s how we learn best.
+Winning the lost and discipling them how we learn best.

 5. Expect Transformation and multiplication

-These first few months are a very precious time where their Oikos and friends start to see changes in their life and want to know more, where God is moving mightily to heal and deliver their bodies and souls, and where others could be coming to Jesus as well.
+These first few months are a very precious time where their family and friends start to see changes in the disciples life and want to know more.
+Others could be coming to Jesus as well.
 Exciting times!

 2. TRY TO GROW DISCIPLES IN SMALL GROUPS

-Ideally, many new disciples will come in to faith in small groups because the Person of Peace has opened the door to their oikos.
-There are a few differences when discipling a group compared to an individual, but generally it is better and growth is faster.
-This is why Jesus specifically asked us to look for these Persons of Peace (Matthew 10:11-13).
+Ideally, many new disciples will come to faith in small groups because a person of peace (Luke 10:5-7) has opened the door to their family and friends.
+There are a few differences when discipling a group compared to an individual, but generally it is better in groups as growth is faster.
+This is why Jesus specifically asked us to look for these persons of peace (Matthew 10:11-13).
 It’s his secret formula for DMM multiplication.
+Discipleship groups: